Efficient Rejection Sampling in the Entropy-Optimal Range: Introduction

 \section{Introduction}

-We are concerned with algorithms that use independent flips of a fair coin to generate a random variate $X$ from a discrete probability distribution $\bp \defeq (p_1, \dots, p_n)$ over $n$ distinct outcomes, where each $p_i$ is a rational number.
-This problem arises in many computational applications such as Monte Carlo simulation~\citep{fishman1996}, a class of randomized algorithms that use repeated samples of random variates to estimate statistical properties of probabilistic processes.
-The ``efficiency'' of a sampling algorithm is measured in terms of its space requirements, running time, and number of coin flips drawn from the entropy source (henceforth, ``entropy cost'').
-In practice, the entropy source providing the coin flips may stem from natural phenomena, such as electrical, atmospheric, or thermal noise~\citep{faran1968}; or from a software-based mechanism that collects system-level entropy to seed a uniform pseudorandom number generator~\citep{Kneusel2018}.
+We are concerned with algorithms that use independent flips of a fair coin to generate a random variate $X$ from a rational discrete probability distribution $\bp \defeq (p_1, \dots, p_n)$ over $n$ outcomes.
+The ``efficiency'' of a sampling algorithm is measured in terms of its space requirements, running time, and expected number of coin flips drawn from the entropy source per output (henceforth, ``entropy cost'').
+Entropy sources that provide coin flips stem from natural phenomena~\citep{faran1968}---such as electrical, atmospheric, or thermal noise--or from software-based mechanisms that collect system-level entropy to seed a uniform pseudorandom number generator~\citep{Kneusel2018}.

 \Citet{knuth1976} settle the problem of developing an ``entropy-optimal'' sampling algorithm for a discrete distribution $\bp$ that consumes the least possible number of coin flips per output on average.
-This method achieves an average rate between $H(\bp)$ and $H(\bp)+2$ coin flips per output, where $H(\bp) \defeq \sum_{i=1}^{n}p_i \log(1/p_i)$ is the Shannon entropy.
+Its entropy cost is between $H(\bp)$ and $H(\bp)+2$ coin flips per output, where $H(\bp) \defeq \sum_{i=1}^{n}p_i \log(1/p_i)$ is the Shannon entropy.
 The \citeauthor{knuth1976} method is well known in the information theory literature~\citep[\S5.11]{cover2012}.
-It has also found prominent applications in the design of high-performance and cryptographically secure hardware devices for nonuniform random number generation~\citep{roy2013,dwarakanath2014,follath2014,baidya2024}, where entropy is a premium resource and expensive numerical operations cannot be performed at generation time.
-Implementing the method, however, is known to be complex in practice: \citet[Theorem 3.5]{saad2020popl} prove that the space complexity of an entropy-optimal sampler scales exponentially in the number of bits needed to encode the target distribution $\bp$, which renders the method impractical in many settings.
-Aside from a notable exception in \citet[Chapter 15]{devroye1986}, the entropy-optimal method is generally absent from standard references for random variate generation (e.g., \citep[\S3.3]{ripley1987}; \citep[Chapter 3]{fishman1996}; \citep[Chapters 3 and 10]{hormann2004}; \citep{swartz2011}), nor is it available in prominent numerical software libraries~\citep{leydold2009,galassi2009,lea1992}.
+On the practical side, it has been used to develop high-performance and cryptographically secure hardware devices for nonuniform random number generation~\cite{roy2013,dwarakanath2014,follath2014,baidya2024}, where entropy is a premium resource and expensive numerical operations cannot be performed during sampling time.